 Africa’s infrastructure services, in particular road freight, are more expensive and of lower quality than in any other region of the world.
 Also, access to electricity is low across Africa and the amount of electricity being generated, reliably and consistently, is too low to meet rising demand.
 The development of efficient and competitive services economies and trade, especially in infrastructure services such as telecommunications, transport, energy and finance through strictly controlled major investments, could significantly improve the economic outlook in Africa.
 Africa needs to boost its electricity generation by enabling private power producer projects and facilitating private co-generation.

-The process of improving Africa’s service economy would be a gradual and daunting journey.
-However, a steady cooperation among all relevant players, ranging from national governments to grass root communities, would go a long way to break through barriers hindering the growth potential of this lucrative sector.
+The process of improving Africa’s service economy will be a gradual and daunting journey.
+However, a steady cooperation among all relevant players, ranging from national governments to grass root communities, will go a long way to break through barriers hindering the growth potential of this lucrative sector.

 -African Development Bank Report (2010)